-I, (print name), have received the appropriate safety training to work in the DACC labs with hazardous chemicals and materials.
-I have read and understood the Chemical Hygiene Plan (CHP) and know where I may access the CHP.
-I understand that safety is an ongoing process and the best way to be prepared for an accident is to act in a preventative manner.
-I know the locations of and use of the safety equipment and have been informed how to act in case of an emergency.
-I agree to always act in the best interest of others working around me and myself in order to keep DACC a safe and healthy work environment.
+I, (print name), have received the appropriate safe training to work in the DACC labs with hazardous chemicals and materials.
+I have read a understood the Chemical Hygiene Plan (CHP) and know where I may access the CHP.
+I understand that safety is an ongoing process and the best way to be prepared for an accidence in a preventative manner.
+I know the locations of and use of the safety equipment and been informed how to act in case of an emergency.
+I agree to always act in the best interest others working around me and myself in order to keep DACC a safe and healthy work and ent is to d have

+environment.

-Date of Safety Training: ((mm/dd/vvvv)
+Date of Safety Training: (mm/dd/yyyy)

 Signature of Employee:

 Signature of Chemical Hygiene Officer:

 This training certificate is good for one year and is to be renewed annually.
 Any questions or comments should be directed to your Chemical Hygiene Officer.